Neighborhoods and housing

 If you prefer to live off campus, Residence Life has put together a guide to living off campus and some helpful tips for how to begin your search for housing.
 JumpOffCampus is a great place to start.
 Other useful resources include the Brown University Auxiliary Housing site and off-campus living guide, local realtors (such as Samson and Armory Management Company) and residential real estate sites like Trulia and Zillow.
 Another good way to discover available housing is to check bulletin boards at coffee shops and grocery stores around the city.
 Finally, we recommend taking a drive through the various neighborhoods and looking for rental signs—it may seem old fashioned, but it’s a great way to find an available place in a neighborhood you like.

-Once you’ve zeroed in on a potential home, Residence Life offers all students the opportunity to meet with a student lawyer and review your lease agreement.
-And, thanks to RISD’s partnership with College Student Insurance, students are able to apply for discounted property insurance.
+RISD’s partnership with College Student Insurance enables students to apply for discounted property insurance.
 If you do decide to live off campus, you must register your off-campus address with Residence Life by August 1.

 Neighborhoods near RISD